ekayen/prosody_detection/preproc/readme_speech.md

 ## Feature extraction:

 Because of the particular way Kaldi features are generated, the preprocessing procedure is quite different depending on which feature extraction method you use.
-In the case of Kaldi, a lot of the text processing has to be done before feature extraction; in OpenSMILE, the text processing can happen at any point.
+In the case of Kaldi, a lot of the text processing has to be done before feature extraction; in OpenSMILE, the text processing can happen at any point relative to speech feature extraction.

 1. Kaldi feature extraction